alecvance/Nestools/README.md

-This script is a template to start working with the Nest API and log data from your thermostats.
-It can also optionally email you an alert when the relative humidity is above a certain amount.*

-It does not do any authentication; you will have to do that manually in order to get a token.
+This script builds on the NestLogger script to provide additional tools to maintain your Nest thermostat.

+In addition to logging data from your thermostats, it can  optionally email you an alert when the relative humidity is above a certain amount, and set your thermostat's target temperature when using cooling mode in order to deal with excessive humidity.
+The Nest thermostat has a "Cool to Dry" feature, but it will not let you use it at temperatures below 80 degrees (F) for some mysterious reason when you're in normal/home mode, and below 75 degrees when in away/Eco mode.
+This script allows you to take control of your thermostat without these restrictions.

+In order to authenticate using this script you will need a developer token.
 The steps are generally outlined below.
 For specifics, see the Nest Developer site.

 To get an access token: